giggi0x00/Bitlocker-SPI-TPM-Key-sniffing/README.md

-Bootloader and TPM speaks using different protocol such as LPC, SPI, I2C let's see how it works using SPI.
+Bootloader and TPM communicate using different protocol such as LPC, SPI, I2C.
+Let's see how it works using SPI.

 This project was ispired by  : https://pulsesecurity.co.nz/articles/TPM-sniffing.
 Thanks!